 Applicants will be evaluated on the basis of their past performance, experience, personnel, references, bonding capacity, workload, and responses to questions posed both in the shortlist and interview phases.
 The Selection Committee may reject all proposals and stop the selection process at any time.

 At the time of application, the applicant must be licensed to practice as a general contractor in the State of Florida and, if the applicant is a corporation, must be chartered by the Florida Department of State to operate in Florida.

 Applicants desiring to provide construction management services for the project shall submit a proposal only after thoroughly reviewing the facilities program, Project Fact Sheet, and other background information.
-The proposal shall be limited to 50 single-sided, consecutively-numbered pages OR 25 double-sided, consecutively-numbered pages (prefer double sided) and shall include:
+The proposal shall be prepared as specified in the CMQS Instructions and shall include:

 1. A Letter of Application that concisely illustrates the applicant’s understanding of the scope of services, schedule, and other goals and considerations as outlined in the Project Fact Sheet and facilities program.

 3. A completed, project-specific “CM Qualifications Supplement” (CMQS) proposal.
 Applications on any other form will not be considered.

 4. Resumes, LEED accreditation, and other pertinent credentials for all proposed staff.